-Setting basic boundaries and teaching early obedience are important to our family.
-Our son is one year of age and we’ve been using gentle early obedience techniques for several months.
+Setting basic boundaries helps you align with what you are okay with and what you’re not okay with.
+Our son is one year of age and we’ve been using gentle early boundaries for several months.

-Parents can typically start as soon as their child understands the word no, typically well before a year.
+Parents can typically start as soon as their child understands basic phrases, typically well before a year.
 The ideal time to start may be when your child begins to crawl and he is able to reach off limit items.
 Child-rearing is not only easier on you, when begun early, but on your child as well.

 There are several simple ways for teaching early obedience to babies and toddlers.

 Simple, practical, and gentle—these methods can help lay the foundation for future obedience in your child.
 Starting from as early as 6 months, you can begin this process and you will be glad you did.

 1. Teach the phrase “I’m not okay with that.”

 At first, it’s more of a preparatory phase, where I teach the basic meaning of “I’m not okay with that.'”
 Normal healthy babies are all capable of understanding by the time they can crawl, and often well before that.
 For a little while, moving them away from temptations or distract them to avoid trouble is enough.

 2. Show your child what they can do instead.